 Simply, mix together mushed banana, grated apple, and egg in a large bowl, until well combined.

-In a separate medium-sized bowl, whisk together whole wheat flour and baking powder.
+In a separate small bowl, whisk together whole wheat flour and baking powder.

 Gently stir dry ingredients into wet ingredients until just combined.

 Lightly butter a skillet over medium heat and pour about 3 Tbsp of batter onto the skillet.
-Cook pancake for about 2 minutes on each side.
+Cook small pancakes for about 2 minutes on each side.

 I think I could probably win some awards for worst-shape pancake maker...
 But the good thing about cooking for dogs is that they really don't care about the shape of the food.